 This 1928 Model A Roadster Pickup has a style all its own – functional like a work truck but with the open-air feel of a roadster.
 It was also part of a major turnaround in Ford Motor Company’s fortunes.
 Ford’s Model T had enjoyed a great run, but rival automakers were beginning to beat Ford at its own game.
 Sales were slipping.
-Henry Ford’s son Edsel talked his dad into discontinuing the Model T, aka the “Tin Lizzie” for something new.
+Henry Ford’s son Edsel talked his dad into discontinuing the Model T — also known as the “Tin Lizzie” — for something new.

 Ford’s Famous Friends